 - Individual resource pages have been restyled to include clickable links to the associated subjects and a direct link to the resource.
 On the right hand side you will find ‘more like this’ and the collections the resource belongs to.

-- A report broken link button now appears at the bottom of every resource page so you can quickly tell us if there is a link issue.
+- A report broken link button now appears at the bottom of every resource page, for logged in users, so you can quickly tell us if there is an issue with the resource.